 4. The People Camping Near You Are Loud

-You’ve come out to the wilderness with the aim of enjoying the peace and quiet, and you can’t wait to relax while listening to the soothing sounds of nature.
+You’ve come out to the wilderness intending to enjoy the peace and quiet, and you can’t wait to relax while listening to the soothing sounds of nature.
 Then, unexpectedly, your neighboring campers start blasting music.

-If you know this kind of thing will really bother you, though, consider it when you plan your trip.
+If this kind of thing really bothers you, though, consider it when you plan your trip.
 Maybe look for campsites which are out of earshot of each other.

 5. You Get Lost Hiking

-For starters, if you will be hiking anywhere beyond the most common trails in your site, make sure that you familiarize yourself with the route you will be hiking in advance of your departure.
-Find out about important landmarks such as rivers or streams you will be able to identify easily along the way.
+For starters, if you’re planning to hike anywhere beyond the most common trails on your site, familiarize yourself with the route in advance.
+Find out about important landmarks, such as rivers or streams, that you’ll encounter along the way and take note of them.

-If you are hiking as a family or with a group of friends, make sure not to let the conversation distract you from your navigation.
-Pay attention to where you are going and what you’ve seen along the way.
+If you’re hiking as a family or with a group of friends, don’t let conversation distract you from your navigation.
+Pay attention to where you going and what you see along the way.

 6. Your Matches Get Wet or You Run Out of Matches